geraldmaboshe/diary/README.md

 ## Preview

-- click on the localhost url below to preview
+- Open http://localhost:3000 to view it in the browser.